rubleprotocol/redjubjub-js/README.md

 ## Signature
-We also provide methods to sign and verify signature for spend authority signature and binding signature.
+We also provide methods to sign and verify signature for spend authority signature.

 ### spend authority signature